 This is an interesting category for the Eva.
-It is a unisex shoe with a thick foam deck so, in some ways, we found it straight up awkward.
+It is a unisex shoe with a thick foam deck, so, in some ways, we found it straight-up awkward.
 The height of the platform also makes it possible to roll your foot if you're not paying attention and are prone to pronation or supination.

 Mostly though, we just had to get used to the feel, which is very different from the rest of our test suite.
 We noticed right away on packed snow that each step felt as though it was propelling our foot forward.
-This springy sensation was really fun and even got us happily doing a bit of trail running.
+This springy sensation is really fun and even got us happily doing a bit of trail running.
 If having a bounce in your step down groomed winter trails sounds like your jam, this is a great option.

 Ease of Use